 General Training Information

-Counseling & Psychological Services (CAPS) offers an active training program for externs from Penn State and other campuses, an APA-accredited Doctoral Internship program, and a Post-doctoral Program.
+Counseling and Psychological Services (CAPS) offers an active training program for externs from Penn State and other campuses, an APA-accredited Doctoral Internship program, and a Post-doctoral Program.

-Below you will find general training information that applies to all training programs.
+Find general training information that applies to all training programs below.
 Review this general training information material in addition to the program specific information pages.

 -